bgawryluik/vault-kubernetes/README.md

 # Hashicorp's Vault using Kubernetes
-## Running Vault and Consul on Kubernetes
+## Running Vault (and Consul and Prometheus and Grafana) on Kubernetes
 Based on this blog [post](https://testdriven.io/blog/running-vault-and-consul-on-kubernetes/) create by [Michael Herman](https://github.com/mjhea0).
+This started as project to simply run Vault in Kubernetes.
+It's slowly morphing into a K8s development platform that includes Vault, Consul, Prometheus, and Grafana.

 **NOTE**: these instuctions assume that your workstation is a Mac.
 For example, this installation was tested on a 2017 MacBook (3.1GHz Intel Core I7 with 16GB of memory) running macOS Mojave (v10.14.2).